digitalgreenorg/coco/readme.md

 '''
 'filter': {

+		'filter': {
 			attr: 'group', //the attribute name in f_entity's json to filter on
 			value: null	//desired value of the attr
 		},
-'''

 Attribute Name| Type            | Description
 --------------|-----------------|-----------------------------------------------------